 Wondering about those tricky rules when it comes to capitalizing titles?
-Let’s clear the air around one word that often causes a bit of confusion: ‘he’.
-If you’ve found yourself scratching your head, trying to figure out whether this common pronoun deserves a big letter at the start in your next headline or book title, you’re not alone.
-Get ready to dive into the straightforward answers from different style guides like Chicago, MLA, APA, and AP.
-By the end of this exploration, you’ll be able to spot a well-crafted title with confidence and pen your own with ease.
+Let's clear the air around one word that often causes a bit of confusion: 'he'.
+If you've found yourself scratching your head, trying to figure out whether this common pronoun deserves a big letter at the start in your next headline or book title, you're not alone.
+Get ready to look at the straightforward answers from different style guides like Chicago, MLA, APA, and AP.
+By the end of this exploration, you'll be able to spot a well-crafted title with confidence and pen your own with ease.

 When you craft a title, capitalizing words properly makes your writing look polished and professional.
 You may wonder about small words like 'he'.
 Let's clarify that for you.